NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog RequiredParameter attribute ignored

-NLog have removed its validation of properties marked with `[RequiredParameter]`, where it would alert when Target- or Layout-options was missing a value.
-NLog have now changed to nullable references, so options that must have a value are not nullable and always have a value.
+NLog has removed validation for properties marked with `[RequiredParameter]`, where NLog previously warned if target or layout option was missing a value.
+NLog now uses nullable reference types, so required options are non-nullable and therefore always expected to have a value.

-This means that authors of NLog Targets or Layouts should not rely on `[RequiredParameter]`, but should instead perform their own validation of options during initialization.
+This means that authors of NLog Targets or Layouts should not rely on the obsolete `[RequiredParameter]`, but should instead perform their own validation of options during initialization.
 Ex:

 ```csharp